The Naz Helpline provides free and confidential support over phone. We exist to help youth, the LGBTQ+ community in India who...

-NGO SPACE Suicide Prevention Helpline, LGBT and Transgender Community provides free and confidential support over phone and...
+NGO SPACE LGBT IQ and Queer Community provides free and confidential support over phone and text message (SMS).
+We help the...

 Dignity Helpline was initiated as a response to the growing numbers of elder abuse cases in India.
 The biggest challenge with...